 You can also learn tips and techniques for preventing damage including waterproofing certain fabrics and how to properly care for your clothes in the first place so they don’t require repair.

 In addition to online tutorials, consider participating in a local repair café to acquire some basics or taking a course at a community sewing hub to learn your way around a sewing machine.
+If you live in the City of Toronto, they offer Sewing Repair Hubs, as part of their Community Reduce & Reuse Programs.
+Check with your local municipality to see if they offer something similar.

 Visible mending is a way to turn holes in sweaters and rips in pants into beautiful and colourful stitching embellishments or sew in patches.
 You can easily find on-trend ideas for visible mending on Pinterest.